Sexual assault charges filed against Philadelphia youth skateboarding club leader

 PHILADELPHIA (WPVI) -- The founder of a Philadelphia skateboarding club has been charged with rape and sexual assault of two children.

-Investigators say 52-year-old Rodney Watkins, founder of the "Powerfulnailya" skateboarding club, met the children back in 2011 and 2012, when the victims were 11 and 12 years old.
+Investigators say 52-year-old Rodney Watkins, founder of the "Powerfulnailya" skateboarding club, allegedly met the children back in 2011 and 2012 when the victims were 11 and 12 years old.

 The victims reported the incidents to police as adults.
 Both victims reported interacting with Watkins at several locations including POPS Skatepark at Trenton and Hazzard streets, Whitehall Skatepark at Torresdale Avenue and Wakeling Street, and Paine's Park near the Art Museum.